 We are strong believers in inclusive education.
-This approach increases the participation of all students in, and reduces their exclusion from our curriculum, other areas of School life and the wider School community.
-Our provision allows us to ensure that all pupils are able to access the full curriculum and fulfil their potential.
+This approach increases the participation of all pupils in, and reduces their exclusion from our curriculum, other areas of school life and the wider school community.
+Our provision allows us to ensure that all pupils are able to access the full curriculum and fulfill their potential.
 We use our expertise to provide tailored recognition of each pupil’s needs and individual, personalised provision in our classrooms.

 We support pupils who may have specific learning difficulties including dyslexia and dyspraxia, emotional or social difficulties such as ADHD, issues with communication such as speech and language difficulties or physical difficulties.
 Additionally we can provide English language support to those who speak a different language at home to ensure this does not impact upon their development.